 - Players must be on time as court-time is often scheduled for use afterwards.

 - Individual matches are the best of five games.

 - The team winning the most matches wins.
 If tied the team with the most games won and if still tied, then individual points won, are the next deciding factors in determining the winning team.
 If two teams are still tied after games and points, the deciding match is that of position-1.
 The winner of this match decides the tie.

 - Disputed matches need to be brought to the attention of the league director who will discuss with the captain and make a decision about the match.
 His decision will be final.

 - Every attempt must be made to play the matches as scheduled.
 Absence of several regular players is not a valid reason as substitutes should always be available.

-- Exceptional circumstances might be accepted as reasonable cause for rescheduling, providing a 48-hour notice has been given to the opposing captain AND league director, and that the rescheduling has been accepted by all parties involved.
+- Exceptional circumstances might be accepted as reasonable cause for rescheduling, such as bad weather.
+Providing an appropriate amount of time to give to the opposing captain AND league director, especially when for example there are weather and storm warnings.

-- A defaulted individual match results in a score of 3-0 in games and 45-0 in points for the opponent.
+- A defaulted individual match results in a score of 3-0 in games and 45-0 (or 33-0) in points for the opponent.

-- The captain of the host team must enter the results in https://quebec.clublocker.com.
+- The captain of the host team must enter the results in Quebec.clublocker.com.